Keep Some Broody Hens & Be More Self Reliant!

 - Orpington – a decent layer, very cold hardy, frequently goes broody and makes an excellent mother.

-- Silkies – a very docile breed that lays few eggs and are more likely to go broody than most hens.
+- Silkies – a very docile breed that lays few eggs and is more likely to go broody than most hens.

 - Sussex – a cold hardy breed that lays well, often broody and makes a good mother.